libuv/libuv/docs/src/threading.rst

     Retrieves the scheduling priority of the thread specified by tid.
 The value in the output parameter priority is platform dependent.
     For Linux, when schedule policy is SCHED_OTHER (default), priority is 0.
-    So the output parameter priority is actually the nice value.

 Thread-local storage
 ^^^^^^^^^^^^^^^^^^^^